A Fumble guide to sexting, and how to keep yourself safe

 Sexting is a very intimate thing.
 So if you’re uncertain about wanting to do it, don’t do it.
 If someone is begging, pressuring you or making you feel uncomfortable, treat it as a red flag and leave the situation.
 Absolutely no one is entitled to receive photos (or any kind of sexual material) from you.
 If someone is pressuring you to sext, you may want to ditch that person —online and offline.
 No means no.

 With this in mind, it’s just as important for the person you are sexting to feel equally comfortable.
 Make sure you know the receiver wants it as much as you.
 That means no random dick pics or Snapchat spamming sessions, thank you.
 Consent is important, and should always be the very first step in starting your sexting experience.
 And knowing your partner wants it, is hot!

 If you’re two consenting adults who trust each other and have discussed the risks around it, sexting can be great fun!
-It can help you understand what your partner likes through sexting, and you can express yourself in ways you can’t in person.

 This can be through the nudes you send or the dirty talk you come out with.
 It’s a great opportunity to get creative.
 But creativity works best when you like what you’re doing, so always do what you enjoy — and always be safe.